haloos/Number-Guesser/README.md

 # Number-Guesser
-Players have 3 guesses to pick the correct number between 1-10.
+<h3>Players have 3 guesses to pick the correct number between 1-10.
 After the third guess, players with have to start over to play again.
-Guess the correct answer and "YOU WIN!
+Guess the correct answer and "YOU WIN!</h3>